2000 United States House of Representatives elections in South Carolina

-The 2000 United States House of Representatives elections in South Carolina were held on November 7, 2000 to select six Representatives for two-year terms from the state of South Carolina.
+The 2000 United States House of Representatives elections in South Carolina were held on November 7, 2000, to select six Representatives for two-year terms from the state of South Carolina.
 The primary elections for the Democrats and the Republicans were held on June 13 and the runoff elections were held two weeks later on June 27.
 All five incumbents who ran were re-elected and the open seat in the 1st congressional district was retained by the Republicans.
 The composition of the state delegation remained four Republicans and two Democrats.

 Overview

-1st congressional district
+District 1

 Incumbent Republican Congressman Mark Sanford of the 1st congressional district, in office since 1995, honored his campaign pledge that he would only serve three terms and retired.
 Henry E. Brown, Jr. won the Republican primary and defeated Democrat Andy Brack in the general election.
+Sanford later held this seat again from 2013 to 2019.